panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 Note that they `KeyType` can be either a string or a number, while `ValueType` can by anything.

-*Challenge: Write a generic type `Indexed<K, V>` that creates an index signature, where `K` is the key type and `V` is the value type.
+*Challenge: Write a generic type `Indexed<K, V>` that creates an index signature where `K` is the key type and `V` is the value type.
 Share your solution in a comment below!*